Search This Blog

 (d) When appropriate, a neutral person may be used to facilitate resolution of the issue in controversy using the procedures chosen by the parties.

-(e) The confidentiality of ADR proceedings shall be protected consistent with 5 U.S.C.
-574.
+(e) The confidentiality of ADR proceedings shall be protected.

 (f)(1) A solicitation shall not require arbitration as a condition of award, unless arbitration is otherwise required by law.
 Contracting officers should have flexibility to select the appropriate ADR procedure to resolve the issues in controversy as they arise.